MahaSci/NEA-Seafloor-Litter-Analysis/README.md

 >According to UNESCO, **"by 2050, the weight of marine plastic waste could surpass the weight of all fish in the ocean if it is not controlled."** [[3]](#3)

+### Please Read!
+- For documents related to the dashboard, view the `dashboard` folder.
+- For documents related to the use of AI, ethical issues, evaluation & assessing the environmental impact, view the `reports` folder

 ## <a id="dataset"></a>📊 Dataset